 Autism Partnership was established in 2000 to provide a comprehensive service to families and professionals caring for individuals with Autism Spectrum Disorders throughout the UK and the rest of the world.
 Our method is progressive Applied Behaviour Analysis (ABA), based on an established and systematic research-based strategy, which has been scientifically proven to be the most effective intervention for Autism Spectrum Disorder (ASD).

-As an organisation, we operate three therapy centres, located in Leeds and London, providing one-to-one instructional sessions, group sessions, and training workshops.
+As an organisation, we operate two therapy centres, located in Leeds and London, providing one-to-one instructional sessions, group sessions, and training workshops.
+Both of our centres are registered with Ofsted as Early Years Education providers.
 We also provide consultation and training to schools and other agencies in the UK and across the globe.
 Our UK team consists of more than 20 staff, who all benefit from ongoing training and the expertise of our in-house consultants and supervisors.
 Our UK team is further supported by our US directors, Dr John McEachin and Dr Ron Leaf, who have more than 40 years of experience in autism intervention and are considered to be leading authorities in the field.

 Autism Partnership is one of the largest and most established Applied Behaviour Analysis (ABA) service providers for Autism Spectrum Disorders (ASD) in the world.
 Formed in 1994 in the United States, we are run by professional clinicians, and specialise in providing one-to-one therapy, group interventions, school consultations, and overseas consultation for children with Autism Spectrum Disorders (ASD) and their families.